Flooding in a finished basement. Few things can destroy a newly finished basement like groundwater flooding or a plumbing failure.

 Before finishing a basement, improve the energy-efficiency of your home and avoid cold floors by insulating your basement.
 At Fortress Foundation Solutions we provide Basement To Beautiful™ panels that help you create a comfortable living space in your basement, help you save money and further optimize your home.

-The Basement To Beautiful™ system provides 24% more energy savings than conventional foam products because it is designed with unique, advanced SilverGlo™ graphite-infused foam insulation.
-At 2 ½" thick and R-13 insulation, this insulation will provide a protective barrier for your basement that will be resistant to rot and mold growth.
+The Basement To Beautiful™ system provides substantial energy savings when compared to conventional foam products because it is designed with unique, advanced Foamax foam insulation.
+This insulation will provide a protective barrier for your basement that will be resistant to rot and mold growth.

 Like the basement walls, moisture can also make its way upward through a concrete floor.